 Karma and the First Incarnation

 The ultimate goal of man is to get out of samsara, or the “vicious” circle of reincarnations.
-In other words, reincarnation does not exist to enjoy material pleasures as much as possible but to progress spiritually and correct the mistakes from the previous one through each life.
+In other words, reincarnation does not exist to enjoy material pleasures as much as possible, but to progress spiritually and correct mistakes from previous lives through each life.
 And those mistakes, along with everything else we do in life, make up our karma.
-As a collective result of our actions, Karma accompanies us through our lives and represents something like a burden that we try to reduce to zero.
+As a collective result of our actions, Karma accompanies us through our lives, representing something like a burden we try to reduce to zero.
 Once we succeed, instead of reincarnating again, we go to some other, higher dimension…

 This leads to two problems.
 First, what karma did we have during our first incarnation?
-If we didn’t have any karmic debt, it would mean that we already had what we were actually striving for in the beginning.
+If we didn’t have any karmic debt, it would mean we already had what we were striving for from the beginning.
 One of the answers is that there is no first incarnation, and the reason is that the world is cyclical – it arises and disappears into infinity.

 However, this only creates new problems.
 Suppose we have had an infinite number of reincarnations so far.
 In that case, it means that no one could ever experience enlightenment and leave samsara – because that would mean the end of infinity, which is a logical absurdity.
 Also, is this cosmological theory of the origin of the world an answer to our question at all?
 Namely, are reincarnations connected through this infinite series of created worlds?
 If they are, it is irrelevant.
 If they are not, the first incarnation then exists, and the question remains unanswered.